 2.370 Polymerization ― Polymerization refers to the process of formation of large molecules, in the form of either linear chains or three-dimensional network, from smaller molecules with or without the simultaneous formation of other products.

-2.371 Polymerization, Emulsion ― See emulsion polymerization.
+2.371 Polymerization, Emulsion ― See emulsion polymerization

-2.372 Polymerization, Free Radical ― See free radical polymerization.
+2.372 Polymerization, Free Radical ― See free radical polymerization

-2.373 Polymerization, Solution ― See solution polymerization.
+2.373 Polymerization, Solution ― See solution polymerization

 2.374 Polyol ― A chemical compound having two or more of hydroxyl groups bonded to carbon atoms in the molecule.